HarshPanchal18/Sorting-Methods/README.md

 This codes are typed and compiled by me (Harsh).

-If you found any bug/fault then issue freely.
+If you found any bug/fault then create issue freely.

 (Comments will added soon) 🙂